qmk/qmk_firmware/users/jjerrell/readme.md

 An immediate part of my love for QMK was it's ability to differentiate between holds and presses to a level where you can apply modifiers when a normal alpha code is held.
 This feature was the single-most health related improvement to adopting QMK, in my opinion.

 Beloved as it may be it comes with some baggage; shifted keycodes will be applied as their unshifted counterparts.
 I've worked around this in the past but the solution this time is a close adoption of the symbol layer inspired by the Neo keyboard.

+There is also a problem with relying on SFT_T() for all of your shifting needs because if you attempt to swap which fingers are holding it and don't release the first before pressing the second, shift won't register anymore.
+This could probably be fixed but it discourages typing in all caps because it becomes too tedious.
+However, most layers do have a dedicated shift key to counteract this when necessary.